code-saturne/code_saturne/docs/doxygen/user_guide/ug_cdo_hho_base.md

 \snippet cs_user_parameters-cdo-condif.c param_cdo_time_step

+This can be completed with numerical options to specify the time scheme.
+See the next section)

-Change the numerical parameters associated to an equation
+Discretization parameters associated to an equation {#cs_ug_cdo_hho_base_set_eqparam}
 -------------------------

 To modify the numerical settings, the mechanism relies on a `(key, value)`